10-21-BW-AnywhereFitness/build-week-backend-10-21/README.md

     - class_time was not able to be validated, but it needs to be included
     - class_intensity needs to be one of the below words, all lowercase

+    update: Added the ability to add a description (which is optional)

 ```JSON
 {
     "class_name": "string",